 This Power BI Showcase will focus on a comprehensive manufacturing operations report that effectively presents the overall performance of a product-inclined business.
+You may watch the full video of this tutorial at the bottom of this blog.

 Particularly, we’ll be using a business model that manufactures parts for airplane wings.
 We’re going to look at the entire manufacturing processing data for this organization.